oubowu/PinnedSectionItemDecoration/README.md

 ![股市Demo](/pic/stock_demo.gif)

 ## Extension library
-[BaseRecyclerViewAdapterHelper](https://github.com/CymChad/BaseRecyclerViewAdapterHelper)(It is highly recommended to use this adapter, which can greatly reduce the amount of work.)
+[BaseRecyclerViewAdapterHelper](https://github.com/CymChad/BaseRecyclerViewAdapterHelper)(It is highly recommended to use this adapter, which can greatly reduce the amount of work.
+The current demo is using v2.1.0.)

 ## How to use?